CRaC/docs/README.md

 $ sudo tar zxf jdk14-crac.tar.gz
 ````

-Source code can be found in the containing [repository](https://github.com/org-crac/jdk).
+The source code can be found in the corresponding [repository](https://github.com/org-crac/jdk).

 ## User's flow
 <!--